 … I've got a big ol' Youtube playlist going that I will continue to fill with music videos (new and old) so you can press play on the above player (which is already set to shuffle) or you can go listen/subscribe on Youtube whenever the feeling to veg out on some music videos takes your fancy.
 I call it FM/TV because f mtv right?

 I had completely gone off using Soundcloud awhile back - but then I started using SubmitHub and all of the sudden I was listening to a whole bunch of Soundcloud songs again.
-So, I figured… why not collect all those Soundcloud songs I liked on SubmitHub and put them into monthly playlists?
-Y'know, like these:
+So, I figured… why not collect all those Soundcloud songs I liked on SubmitHub and put them into ongoing monthly playlists?
+Y'know, like this:

 …but until then